God7wyn/lets-chat/server/README.md

 npm run start
 ```

-The server should start and be running on port 7000
+The server should start and be running on port: 7000